BIGJRA/BIGJRA.github.io/rejuv.md

 prevents Water Veil from activating, and actively hurts Wailord each turn… so literally you can just wait it out.
-Alternatively, as usual using Blizzard would lead to Icy Field, from which you can go to Snowy Mountain and then Volcanic Top, Mountain, Dragon’s Den, and so on, all of which would of course ruin Wailord’s strategy.
-Another alternative is, as we’ve seen before, just lowering its stats crazy low.
-Good news is it only uses Physical moves, so you can deplete its attack with Intimidate, Feather Dance, etc. Then a couple Fake Tears / Acid Sprays will allow you and Goomink’s Thunderbolt to knock its entire HP bar to zero, even if it Rests the turn before.
+Alternatively, as usual using Blizzard would lead to Icy Field, from which you can go to Snowy Mountain and then Volcanic Top, Mountain, Dragon's Den, and so on, all of which would of course ruin Wailord's strategy.
+Another alternative is, as we've seen before, just lowering its stats crazy low.
+Good news is it only uses Physical moves, so you can deplete its attack with Intimidate, Feather Dance, etc. Then a couple Fake Tears / Acid Sprays will allow you and Goomink's Thunderbolt to knock its entire HP bar to zero, even if it Rests the turn before.
 Anyways, you can do it!

-Back on land, you’ll have to face a team AA grunt as the Hero Goomink.
+Back on land, you'll have to face a team AA grunt as the Hero Goomink.
-It’s not too hard with two Sacred Swords, luckily.
+It's not too hard with two Sacred Swords, luckily.
 Afterwards, fly back to the Kingdom of Goomidra.
 Make your way to the castle and battle the grunts as you go up.
 After the events at the top of the tower, head back to the throne room, and talk to the king.
-You’ll get MegaStone *Swampertite* and *Infernape Crest!*
+You'll get MegaStone *Swampertite* and *Infernape Crest!*

 Head down the hallway to the right, into the ruins room.
-The first fight you do you will likely lose against Big Betty, but the second you can win by using Swords Dance -\> King’s Shield -\> Thousand Arrows -\> King’s Shield -\> Thousand Arrows -\> King’s Shield -\> Thousand Arrows -\> Thousand Arrows.
+The first fight you do you will likely lose against Big Betty, but the second you can win by using Swords Dance -\> King's Shield -\> Thousand Arrows -\> King's Shield -\> Thousand Arrows -\> King's Shield -\> Thousand Arrows -\> Thousand Arrows.

 Concluding the quest grants Relationship Points (Ben +6, Goomink +6,